Best SLP Degree Programs in New York

 Concentration: Speech-Language Pathology - Campus Based - Visit Website

-The University at Buffalo's PhD in Communicative Disorders and Sciences, specializing in Speech-Language Pathology, offers advanced research and clinical training.
-Students benefit from a personalized curriculum encompassing university teaching, clinical practice, and interdisciplinary research.
-State-of-the-art facilities and collaboration with diverse faculty prepare graduates for leadership roles in academic, research, and clinical settings.
-A strong academic background is required for admission.
+The University at Buffalo's PhD in Communicative Disorders and Sciences with a Speech-Language Pathology concentration provides advanced research and clinical training.
+Students engage in interdisciplinary studies, utilizing state-of-the-art labs and collaborating with faculty across disciplines.
+The program emphasizes university teaching, clinical practice, and personalized curriculum development, preparing graduates for leadership roles in academia and clinical settings.
+Admission requires a strong academic background and research potential.
+An entrance exam is required for this doctoral program.

 • Specialization in Speech-Language Pathology.